St Theresa's Catholic Primary School

 St Theresa's Catholic Primary School is situated on Prince of Wales Road in the suburb of the Manor in the City of Sheffield, England.
-The school caters for children between the ages of three and twelve.
+The school caters for children between the ages of three and eleven.

 Church

 St. Theresa's Roman Catholic Church shares the parish with St. Anthony's Roman Catholic Church in nearby Gleadless and Our Lady of Lourdes, Hackenthorpe, having previously shared a parish with St Joseph's Roman Catholic Church in Handsworth.
 The parish was founded in 1924, and there has been a church and school on the site since 1927.